Guide for International Students

 - Will I get my money back if I do not qualify for the visa?

-Yes, in case you are not able to obtain the visa for any reason, you will get a refund of the course fee minus the administrative costs of 10 % of the total paid amount.
+Yes, in case you are not able to obtain the visa for any reason, you will take the course online.
 Please, check our Cancellation Policy for the complete information and requirements for refunds.

 - When do I have to transfer the payment?